 Resourcing Strategy: Build

 Nowadays more than ever before, talent management systems are important to help catering for future workforce needs.
 Retaining own staff and developing them is usually much cheaper than losing staff and re-buying from the market and providing them with the inevitable development.
 Career planning systems add to the attraction for workforce and help predict future movements.
-And, systematic career planning including regular career dialogues between supervisor or mentor and staff with the objective of developing individualised career pathways increases retention of staff and eases workforce planning considerations.
+And, systematic career planning increases retention of staff and eases workforce planning considerations.
+This includes regular career dialogues between supervisor or mentor and staff with the objective of developing individualised career pathways.

 Resourcing Strategy: Borrow

-Smart workforce planning for a large conglomerate of companies or the said government would include synchronising projects so that the workforce need is somehow spread out nicely and balanced.
+Smart workforce planning for a large conglomerate of companies or the said government would include synchronising projects.
+The aim is to spread out the workforce need nicely and balanced.
 This would reflect a macro perspective on a very powerful Lean approach: flexible workforce.

-The younger workforce may even like this approach of being deployed on a project basis with very different projects and environments to work in.
+The younger workforce may even like this approach.
+They are being deployed on a project basis with very different projects and environments to work in.